 Shiseido has registered with the Nippon CSIRT Association (Shiseido CSIRT) to share information with relevant agencies and with similar departments at other companies.

-In order to verify that the Shiseido Group’s practice of its information security initiatives and management systems are appropriate, the information security department is subject to periodic third-party assessment performed by the Group’s audit department as well as external assessment services entrusted by the department.
-Issues and challenges identified through each assessment session is used to develop information security strategies and initiatives.
+To verify that the Shiseido Group’s implementation of its information security initiatives and management systems are appropriate, we enlist external experts to conduct an assessment if necessary.
+Issues and challenges identified through the assessment are then considered to develop information security strategies and initiatives.